 Income Tax on Refunds

-You can defer taxes and eliminate the federal 10% penalty if you choose a direct rollover of your funds to an Individual Retirement Account (IRA) or other eligible retirement plan.
-We strongly advise that you read the brochure, Your Rollover Options, which you will receive with your Refund Application.
-For further assistance you may wish to consult a tax professional.
+- You can defer taxes and eliminate the federal 10% penalty if you choose a direct rollover of your funds to an Individual Retirement Account (IRA) or other eligible retirement plan.

-If you turn age 701/2 before or during the tax year of your refund payment, PSRS will calculate the IRS Required Minimum Distribution (RMB) payment as required by the IRS, and make this payment directly to you.
+- If you turn age 70-1/2 before or during the tax year of your refund payment, PEERS will calculate the IRS Required Minimum Distribution (RMB) payment as required by the IRS, and make this payment directly to you.

 If you request a Refund Application, detailed tax information and payment options will accompany the form.

 PEERS does not answer individual tax questions or give tax advice.

 Inquiries should be referred to a tax professional or to the appropriate state or federal taxing agency.

 - Learning about the consequences of taking a refund when you are vested